 Download: PDF press release | Download: Exhibition picture | Download: Exhibition picture

-The exhibition will feature oil paintings on canvas and works on paper and molino from various creative periods of the artist, including landscape paintings, sand pit paintings and dance sheets.
+The exhibition will feature oil paintings and works on paper from the artist’s oeuvre.

 Alois Riedl, born in 1935 in St. Marienkirchen near Schärding, lives and works in Brunnenthal in Upper Austria.

 From the 1960s Alois Riedl was engaged in painting.
 Sources of inspiration are everyday objects, armchairs, tattered sofas and fauteuils.
 Over the years, his interest in abstraction increases and his forms become more closed, geometric and less object-oriented.

 The exhibition will feature oil paintings, works on wood and on paper from the artist’s oeuvre.

 Exhibition duration: June 9 — July 16, 2022